patrickbucher/docs/clean-agile/clean-agile.md

 built.)
 The problem of organizing small teams that develop software, however, is rather new.
 Software is unique and requires a special set of disciplines.
 Agile was brought up to solve that particular problem of software development.
-It therefore isn't suitable for managing other endeavours, such as construction or hardware manufacturing.
+It thereforee isn't suitable for managing other endeavours, such as construction or hardware manufacturing.

 The problem of managing big software teams is just a matter of organizing them